robbrad/UKBinCollectionData/CONTRIBUTING.md

 URL is mandatory, but any additional parameters like UPRN or postcode should also be provided.
 Councils should be listed in alphabetical order.

+A "wiki_name" argument with the council's full name should also be provided.

+A "wiki_note" argument should be used where non-standard instructions of just providing UPRN/Postcode/House Number parameters are needed.

+A "wiki_command_url_override" argument should be used where parts of the URL need to be replaced by the user to allow a valid URL to be left for the integration tests.

+A new [Wiki](https://github.com/robbrad/UKBinCollectionData/wiki/Councils) entry will be generated automatically from this file's details.

 **Note:** If you want the integration test to work you must supply real, working data (a business address is recommended - the council's address is usually a good one).